 authorities that businesses have to deal with.
 The FSO abolished the requirement for businesses to have a fire certificate and replaced it with a duty on a ‘responsible person’ (usually the owner, occupier or employer) to carry out a risk assessment and implement appropriate measures to minimise the risk to life and property from fire; and to keep the assessment up to date.

 A. You can do the assessment yourself with the help of GOV.UK standard fire risk assessment guides.
-If you don’t have the expertise or time to do the fire risk assessment yourself you need to appoint a specialist to do it for you.
-This will be a service that AWAlarms can offer soon, so watch this space.
+If you don’t have the expertise or time please take a look at our Fire Risk Assessment Consultancy Page for more information.

 There are five key steps in a fire safety risk assessment: